Chimera, the hybrid monster

 • attacked by air

-• used a pencil that melted from Chimera's fire
+• used a piece of lead that had melted in the fire of the Chimera

 Role in Mythology